its-sachink/devops_and_kodekloud_prep/1_Terraform_for_beginners/12_Terraform_functions_Conditional_Expressions/Functions&Conditional_Expressions.md

 </br>

-- For each of the workspace it creates a 2 different state files.
+- For each of the workspace it creates a 2 different state files ina directory "terraform.tfstate.d" .

 ![image](https://github.com/its-sachink/devops_and_kodekloud_prep/assets/25415707/6cffaff6-7418-4ac4-8c9a-d3407846127e)